An Adaptive Framework for Robust Structural Shape Optimization under Uncertainty: Model problem

 where $u(x,\omega)$ denotes the weak solution of the elasticity system \eqref{eqn:elastic_PDE_ersatz} corresponding to the realization $\omega \in \Omega$.
-Accordingly, the robust shape optimization problem is formulated as Under the $\varepsilon$-cone assumption on the admissible design set $\mathcal{U}^{\textup{ad}}$, the existence of a solution to the optimization problem \eqref{eqn:optimization_constraint} can be established; see, for instance, \cite[Theorem~2.1]{JMFrutos_DHPerez_MKessler_FPeriago_2016}.
-To enforce the volume constraint in practice, a penalization approach is employed, leading to the following formulation: where the penalized objective functional is defined as with $\Lambda > 0$ denoting the penalty parameter.
+Accordingly, the robust shape optimization problem is formulated as

+Under the $\varepsilon$-cone assumption on the admissible set $\mathcal{U}^{\textup{ad}}$, the existence of a solution to the optimization problem \eqref{eqn:optimization_constraint} can be established; see, e.g., \cite[Theorem~2.1]{JMFrutos_DHPerez_MKessler_FPeriago_2016}.
+To enforce the volume constraint in practice, a penalization approach is employed, leading to the following formulation: